• Our Team & Advisors

 Yadira Mori

-Photo of Yadira Mori Coordinator and Researcher – NbS Peru Project: Mori has a PhD in Economics from the University of Graz (Austria) and a Master’s degree in Agricultural Sciences and in Resource Economics from the University of Bonn (Germany).
+Photo of Yadira Mori Environmental Economics Specialist: Mori has a PhD in Economics from the University of Graz (Austria) and a Master’s degree in Agricultural Sciences and in Resource Economics from the University of Bonn (Germany).
 She has experience in quantitative analysis of the impact of programs and public policies in agriculture, environment and climate change.
 She has worked for the Wegener Center for Climate and Global Change (Austria) and currently, she works as an independent consultant and professor in the Department of Economics of the Pontifical Catholic University of Peru (PUCP).

 Photo of Paloma Rodríguez